The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/faq.md

       conditions are met:

-      1. Drill and Air Anchor have more than eight to ten seconds left on cooldown
+      1. Drill and Air Anchor have more than eight to ten seconds left on cooldown.

       2. You will not break your combo.
 (It will break if you try to carry it over HC + Drill + Anchor.)